Hawaii on edge as lava reaches power plant: 'No one has faced this before'

 The electricity generated by PGV is sold to Hawaii Electric Light.

 Authorities also are contending with another threat as molten rock from Kilauea finds its way to the ocean — laze.
 Laze forms when hot, 2,000-degree lava hits the cooler sea water.
-AThe hydrochloric acid steam cloud billows into the air, along with fine particles of glass.
+As the hydrochloric acid steam cloud billows into the air, along with fine particles of glass.

 The acid in the plume is about as corrosive as diluted battery acid, scientists say.
 Laze can cause irritations of the skin, eyes and lungs, and those suffering from asthma or emphysema may be particularly vulnerable.